gitops-community/website/docs/intro/README.md

 We hope that this kit will provide you with the quotes, use cases, user stories, training materials, and more so that you can move the needle with GitOps in your organization - with leadership, stakeholders, and dev and platform teams.

-This is a living kit from Weaveworks to the GitOps community to improve together moving forward.
+[Weaveworks](www.weave.works) is donating this kit to the GitOps community to improve together moving forward.
 Please contribute, send requests, and share your feedback for future versions.

 ### TL;DR